What is Organizational Excellence?

 The overall direction for Organizational Excellence is set by the Executive Sponsors — Pat Hogan, EVP/COO; Tom Katsouleas, EVP/Provost; and Colette Sheehy, Senior VP for Operations.
 A governing body, the leadership council (comprised of faculty and administrators, and staff) partners with OE staff to plan and execute initiatives.
 For each project, faculty, staff, and students will be appointed to serve on project teams due to their expertise and/or perspective.

-How is Organizational Excellence different from past improvement efforts?
+How is OE different from past improvement efforts?

 UVA has never engaged in an effort with such a comprehensive scope, analytics, and engagement across the entire University.
 Through the strategic planning process, the greater University community has helped shape the effort by providing feedback through interviews, focus groups, surveys, and public forums.